-Impairment of goodwill and intangible assets and restructuring costs.
-In 2012, we recorded \$32.2 million of impairment charges in goodwill and intangible assets and restructuring costs, consisting of a \$23.9 million goodwill impairment charge and a \$8 million technology impairment charge, both related to Wavestream, and \$0.3 million of restructuring costs.
-The continuing pressure on the DoD budget along with uncertainties as to the DoD's future spending, as well as other elements, reflected in the reduction of Wavestream's revenues and operational results in 2012 and 2011 compared to our forecast and the decrease in actual revenues in 2012 compared to 2011 and 2011 compared to 2010, were considered as indicators of potential impairment of Wavestream's intangible assets, property and equipment and goodwill.
-This led us to reduce our projections for Wavestream's results in future years and resulted in a charge for impairment of goodwill and technology.
-We performed a two-step analysis of Wavestream's implied carrying value in accordance with ASC 350.
-Under step two of the impairment test, we recorded in 2012 goodwill impairment losses of approximately \$23.9 million.
-The impairment losses were recorded as part of "Impairment of goodwill and intangible assets and restructuring costs" in our Statement of Operations in the consolidated financial statements included in this annual report.
+Impairment of goodwill and intangible assets.
+In 2012, we recorded \$31.9 million of impairment charges in goodwill and intangible assets, consisting of a \$23.9 million goodwill impairment charge and an \$8 million technology impairment charge, both related to Wavestream.
+The continuing pressure on the DoD budget along with uncertainties as to the DoD's future spending, as well as other elements, reflected in the reduction of Wavestream's revenues and operational results in 2012 and 2011 resulted in a charge for impairment of goodwill impairment losses of approximately \$23.9 million.
+The impairment losses were recorded as part of "Impairment of goodwill and intangible assets" in our Statement of Operations in the consolidated financial statements included in this annual report.

-In 2011, we recorded \$19.5 million of impairment charges in goodwill and restructuring costs, consisting of a \$17.9 million impairment charge related to Wavestream and \$1.6 million of restructuring costs.
+In 2011, we recorded \$17.8 million of impairment charges related to Wavestream.

 In addition, at the end of 2012 and 2011, we initiated restructuring plans to improve our operating efficiency at various operating sites and to reduce our operating expenses for the upcoming years.
-As a result of this plan we recognized expenses of \$0.3 million and \$1.6 million in 2012 and 2011, respectively, for employee contract termination costs and other related onetime expenses.
+As a result of this plan we recognized expenses of \$0.3 million and \$0.4 million in 2012 and 2011, respectively, for employee contract termination costs and other related expenses.

 Financial expenses, net.
-In the year ended December 31, 2012, we had financial expenses of approximately \$2.6 million compared to financial expenses of approximately \$1.9 million in 2011.
-The increase of \$0.7 million in our financial expenses is primarily attributable to changes in exchange rate between local currency and the U.S. dollar in the countries where some of our subsidiaries operate, mainly in Latin America.
+In the year ended December 31, 2012, we had financial expenses of approximately \$3.4 million compared to financial expenses of approximately \$3.2 million in 2011.
+The increase of \$0.2 million in our financial expenses is primarily attributable to changes in exchange rate between local currency and the U.S. dollar in countries where certain of our subsidiaries operate, mainly in Latin America.

 Other income.
-In 2012, we recorded \$2.7 million of other income, mainly due to a settlement agreement with a consortium of private equity investors in connection with the termination of a merger agreement entered into in 2008, or the 2008 Aborted Merger Agreement, pursuant to which we were to be acquired by the private equity investors.
+In 2012, we recorded \$2.7 million of other income, mainly due to a settlement agreement with a consortium of private equity investors in connection with the 2008 Aborted Merger Agreement.

 Taxes on income.
 Taxes on income are dependent upon where our profits are generated, such as the location and taxation of our subsidiaries as well as changes in deferred tax assets and liabilities recorded mainly as part of business combinations.
-Tax benefits in 2012 were approximately \$1.9 million compared to tax benefits of approximately \$0.3 million in 2011.
-The increase in tax benefit during 2012 is mainly attributable to the decrease in deferred tax liabilities related to Wavestream's intangible assets.
-The decrease in Wavestream's deferred tax liability in 2012 was significantly higher than 2011 due to the impairment of Wavestream's technology.
+Tax benefits in 2012 were approximately \$1.9 million compared to tax benefits of approximately \$0.4 million in 2011.
+The increase in the tax benefits during 2012 is mainly attributable to the decrease in deferred tax liabilities related to Wavestream's intangible assets.
+The decrease in Wavestream's deferred tax liability in 2012 were approximately thigher than in 2011 due to the impairment of Wavestream's technology.
 This decrease was slightly offset by a decrease in deferred tax assets as well as to other tax expenses with respect to our activities in Latin America and in Asia Pacific.